kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 My Requests — displays only the user’s own requests

+The system shall provide secure API endpoints for editing and deleting posts.

+The system shall allow only the post owner to edit or delete their posts through these endpoints.

+The system shall require JWT authentication for all edit and delete operations.

+The system shall reject edit or delete attempts for posts not owned by the authenticated user.

+The system shall validate updated post data before saving changes.

+The system shall prevent deletion of posts that have an active handshake.

 *Map*

 The system shall display all active offers and needs on an interactive map